 Reference: B-104

-C-011 Marc Lecoultre (MLLab.ai)
+C-011 Marc Lecoultre (Business Investigation)

 Focus is to define outputs, for this reason e.g. machine learning is not included.
 It was agreed to amend the thematic classification document accordingly.

 C-016 Chongqing University

 This document proposed modifications and additions to the thematic classification in document B-004.
 The purpose is to further help the data users and regulators to better understand the nature, origin and quality of the data leveraged by the very AI product.
 The proposal was agreed.